The Bulgarian Legal System and Legal Research

-Aleksandar Aleksandrov is a Senior Legal Counsel at the law firm Tsvetkova, Bebov, Komarevski.
-He holds an LLM from the Sofia University “St. Kliment Ochridski”, Sofia, Bulgaria.
-Aleksandar Aleksandrov mostly focuses on energy, public procurements, spatial planning, construction and environment.
+Aleksandar Aleksandrov is a Managing Associate at the law firm Komarevski, Dimitrov & partners.
+He holds an LLM from Sofia University “St. Kliment Ochridski”, Sofia, Bulgaria.
+Aleksandar Aleksandrov mostly focuses on energy, public procurements, spatial planning, construction, and the environment.
+He has been recognized by IFLR1000 as a Rising Star Lawyer in Project Development.

 See the Archive Version!